groupserver/gs.content.css/README.txt

 Introduction
 ============

 The core GroupServer_ CSS code implements a style known as "Colour is for Happy People".
 It is *deliberately* devoid of colour: just black, white and greys are used.
-This means that everything has to rely on layout (alignment and proximity), shape and typography to make sense.
+This means that everything has to rely on layout_ (alignment and proximity), shape and typography to make sense.
+The typography is supported by some glyph icons_.

 To this core layout different colourful skins can be added.
 See ``gs.skin.green`` and ``gs.skin.blue`` for two examples.